vasy2005/BigNumber-Class/README.md

 # BigNumber-Class
-This is a C++ class that implements BigNumber operations with operator overloading, just like you would do with normal data types.
+This is a C++ class that implements BigNumber operations with operator overloading, just like you would do with normal data types, with the usual C++ syntax.